 Oxford asks applicants for most of its courses to take a test as part of their application.
 Tutors then shortlist applicants based on students’ applications and performance in the test.
 Where applications are around three per place, most applicants are shortlisted.
 For the most competitive degrees, far fewer will be shortlisted, to allow those who most closely meet the selection criteria to have multiple interviews.
 AS Level grades and Uniform Mark Scheme (UMS) scores are not a key element in shortlisting.

 Cambridge makes less use of pre-interview tests and interview around 80% of their undergraduate applicants.
 AS Level grades and UMS scores are considered, alongside all the other information available to selectors, both in deciding which applicants will be invited to interview and which will be offered a place.
 Only applicants for Medicine and Veterinary Medicine are required to take a test before interview.

 All students applying for the Standard Medicine course (A100) at either University, must register to take the BMAT as part of their application, as must candidates for the Graduate Entry Medicine course (A101) at Oxford.

-All students applying for the veterinary medicine course (D100) at Cambridge or Biomedical Sciences at Oxford (BC98) must also register to take the BMAT as part of their application.
+All students applying for Veterinary Medicine (D100) at Cambridge or Biomedical Sciences at Oxford (BC98) must also register to take the BMAT as part of their application.

 Oxford requires applicants to take written tests before interview in most other subjects.
 Please note that separate registration is required.
 These tests are usually taken in your school or college.